cs4404-mission1/writeup/README.md

 * Confidentiality: The content of a ballot must not be linked to a voter's identity in any way.
 * Integrity: The content of ballots and the overall outcome of the election must not be changed by a threat actor.
 * Authenticity: The system must only record votes from registered voters.
 Additionally, each voter must only be allowed one vote.
+* Availability: The system must remain online and functional for both voters and vote counting officials no matter what.

 Our security model aims to address this by using mutual TLS (mTLS) wherever possible, anonymized authentication cookies, secure cryptography for client authentication cookies, and an isolated VLAN for secure communication.
 We chose to compromise the public key infrastructure (PKI) supply chain by exploiting a series of vulnerabilities to compromise the certificate authority with the intention of breaking mTLS client authentication.
 Furthermore, we exploit a vulnerability in the voting API used to predict future authorization tokens and hijack votes from legitimate users before they are able to vote legitimately.